What to Do if You Can't Log in to Your Windows 10 Account?

 - Use Local Account

 - Reset Your Windows

-- Video Showing What To Do If You Can't Log In To Your Windows
+- Video Showing What to Do if You Can't Log in to Windows

 Check Your Internet Connection

 This is a simple solution that might help you to log in to your account.
 If you are using a Microsoft Account and you have recently changed your password for the account on the web, it is possible that your computer has not yet 'recorded' the password.
 For the password to be 'recorded' on your computer, there must be a working Internet connection.

 Check if your computer is connected to the Internet and attempt to log in to Windows.
 If it is connected, unplug/turn off your router and enable it again.
 If this does not fix the problem, the Internet connection is not the cause, so read the other possible solutions below.